John Gabriel Perboyre: Missionary

 Perboyre arrived in Macau in August 1835, where he began the study of the Chinese language.
-On 21 December 1835, he began his journey to Ho-Nan in China, the mission assigned him, in a junk ship.
+On 21 December 1835, he began his journey to Henan in China, the mission assigned him, in a junk ship.
 The journey took him five months, which required months of recovery.
 He then proceeded to spend the rest of his time of service serving the poverty-stricken people of the region.
 In January 1838, he was transferred to the mission of Hubei.
 In September 1839, persecutions against Christians broke out in Hubei, and Perboyre was one of the first victims.

 In 1839 the viceroy of the province began a persecution and used the local mandarins to obtain the names of priests and catechists in their areas.
 In September 1839, the Mandarin of Hubei, where there was a Vincentian mission center, sent soldiers to arrest the missionaries.
 Perboyre was meeting informally with some other priests of the region when the soldiers arrived to seize them.
 The priests scattered and hid, but one catechist, under torture, gave away where Perboyre was hiding.
-He was stripped of his garments and clothed with rags, bound, and, over the course of time, was dragged from tribunal to tribunal.
+When seized, the priest was stripped of his garments and clothed with rags, bound, and, over the course of time, was dragged from tribunal to tribunal.
 At each trial, he was treated inhumanly.
 Finally, he was taken to Wuchang, and after torture, was condemned to death.

-The sentence was confirmed by an imperial edict in 1840, and on 11 September of that year, Perboyre was led to death with seven criminals.
+The sentence was confirmed by an imperial edict in 1840, and on 11 September of that year, Perboyre was led to death with seven common criminals.
 He was strangled to death on a cross at Wuchang.
 His body was retrieved and buried in the mission cemetery by a catechist.